Five simple reasons you might have maggots in your carpet.

 • Try these methods at your own risk.

 • After treating the infestation, always empty the contents of your vacuum cleaner into a plastic bag, seal it, and put it straight into the bin.
-Get rid of anything that has been in contact with the maggots or larvae.
+Get rid of anything in contact with the maggots or larvae.
 Disinfect your vacuum cleaner to prevent recontamination.

-• Follow by steam cleaning using a steam cleaner to clean your carpet and remove all remaining maggots and larvae.
-Steam cleaning sanitizes your carpet and removes any residue that may be harmful to pets.
+• Follow this by steam cleaning your carpet using a steam cleaner to remove all remaining maggots and larvae.
+Steam cleaning sanitizes your carpet and removes any residue that may harm pets.

 • You could also have your carpet professionally cleaned after treating the infestation.